 - 429 tastings of cocoa masses took place

-- 1,416 quality checks were carried out on cocoa
+- 1 quality controls were carried out on cocoa

-- 2 laboratories have been equipped in the following fields
+- 2 laboratories have been equipped in the sectors

 Step 4: Preserve the ecosystem to maintain a sustainable production environment.

-Increasingly, the dramatic effects of climate change on biodiversity are threatening the sustainability of the farming profession.
-This is why our producer has set up a diagnosis of the ecosystems to be protected and proposes agroforestry solutions by planting shade trees and alternative crops.
-It supports and participates in the protection of fragile ecosystems, the promotion of agroforestry, reforestation and the guarantee of a complementary income for producers.
+Increasingly, the dramatic effects of climate change on biodiversity are threatening the sustainability of the profession of producer.
+This is why our producer has set up a diagnosis of the ecosystems to be protected and offers agroforestry solutions by planting shade trees and alternative crops.
+It thus supports and participates in the protection of fragile ecosystems, the promotion of agroforestry, reforestation and the guarantee of additional income for producers.

-- 242 hectares of agroforestry have been set up.
+- 242 hectares of agroforestry have been established.

-Our cocoa producers have long term partnerships with producers, in a logic of co-development, in favour of fair trade and local development of the sectors.
-This involvement guarantees the sound and sustainable management of the cooperatives.
+Our cocoa producers carry out long-term partnerships with producers, in a logic of co-development, in favor of fair trade and the local development of the sectors.
+This involvement guarantees sound and sustainable management of the cooperatives.

-But it goes even further than the principles of fair trade: the producers are trained and receive technical and agronomic support in renovating their plantations.
-Thanks to this, cocoa farmers are becoming more professional and are receiving a fair wage.
+But it goes even further than the principles of fair trade: producers are trained and benefit from technical and agronomic support in the renovation of their plantations.
+Thanks to this, cocoa farmers are becoming more professional, and benefit from fair remuneration.

-- 342 criteria verified annually without the framework of fair trade certification
+- 342 criteria verified annually without the fair trade certification framework

-- A programme to support children’s schooling has been set up
+- A program to support children's education has been set up

 - An Environment and Biodiversity program has been set up